davidtchiu/davidtchiu.github.io/teaching/cs475/hwk8.report/index.md

 #### Topics
 For this assignment, you have an option of: (1) broadly exploring an OS of your choice, or (2) to explain a historical paper on an OS topic.

-If you're working on option #1, the OS does not have to be current, that is, explaining an historical operating systems are totally welcome.
+**If you're working on option #1**, the OS does not have to be current, that is, explaining an historical operating systems are totally welcome.
 Among other things, your report must include clear descriptions (e.g., using illustrations when necessary) of the following elements:

   - You must choose an OS that supports virtual addressing of memory.
 Here's a short list of OSes that are prohibited because they do not support virtual addressing: TempleOS, MS-DOS, FreeRTOS, Xinu, early Mac/OS.